Parthi59/Grand-City-2099/README.md

 **YM Parthish**

-Project concept, direction, gameplay vision and iteration by YM Parthish.
+Vision, direction and gameplay concept by YM Parthish.